tolitius/mount/README.md

  {:db/id 17592186045420, :order/symbol "GOOG", :order/bid 665.50M, :order/qty 300, :order/offer 665.58M})
 ```

-once something changed in the code, or you just need to reload everything `(reset)`:
+once something is changed in the code, or you just need to reload everything, do `(reset)`:

 ```clojure
 dev=> (reset)